JoeyStanley/real/_posts/2017-09-27-ar-raising.md

 The *p*-value is small but I've noticed they tend to be on vowel data even for what seems like merged classes.
 More importantly, the Pillai score is pretty high: on a scale from 0 (=complete overlap) to 1 (completely separate), it's about in the middle.

 Out of curiosity, I did a k-means clustering analysis.
 I made it blind to phonetic environment so it finds the best two clusters based on F1 and F2 alone.
-As expected, the clusters essentially captured the voicing distinction, but there were some couple exceptions: *march* is voiced but clustered with the voiceless words, and both *yard* and *guard* are voiced but clustered with the voiceless words.
+As expected, the clusters essentially captured the voicing distinction, but there were a couple exceptions: *march* is voiced but clustered with the voiceless words, and both *yard* and *guard* are voiced but clustered with the voiceless words.

 Conclusion so far: with the exception of a few words, it's pretty clear that /ɑr/ is raised, fronted, and shorter before voiceless sounds.